gctools-outilsgc/aurora-website/src/docs/en/component/typography.md

 [Rubik](https://fonts.google.com/specimen/Rubik) is used for titles and headings, while [Nunito Sans](https://fonts.google.com/specimen/Nunito+Sans) is used for sub-headings, buttons and paragraph text.

+If only system fonts are available, use Calibri or another similar sans-serif typeface as a replacement.
+Use similar sizing and weight as shown below, with small adjustments as needed.

 **Rubik**
 ![Rubik Font](../../../img/examples/Rubik_image.PNG)
 **Nunito Sans**